khalladi-t/macOSKeychainObservability/docs/keychain-architecture.md

 ✅ **This is the source of data for iCloud Keychain synchronization**
 ✅ **This is the main interaction point for browsers and autofill**

-> From an enterprise security perspective, controlling what enters the Login Keychain
+> From an enterprise security perspective, controlling what enters Keychain Access
 > is more impactful than attempting to control how it is stored.

 ---